-Our most recent visit to Amsterdam in April 2017 was a little different from all of our previous trips there.
+Our most recent visit to Amsterdam was a little different from all of our previous trips there.
 It was our first time travelling with friends.
 Oh, sure, we’ve made friends on group trips before.
 But this was the first time we were consciously travelling with people we already knew.

 Mark and I had a mental list of the things we wanted to do in Amsterdam with our friends.
 We wanted to take them to the House of Bols; the Heineken Experience; lunch or supper at Het Hok, aka our “local”….
 As you may have caught on, there was a bit of a theme going.
 I also wanted to take our friends for a drink or two at Wynand Fockink, currently my favourite tasting room in Amsterdam.

 But I wanted the experience to be special; a step beyond just ordering a delicate tulip glass filled to the brim with liqueur, or a cold beer.
 So, before we even left Canada, I booked a liqueur tasting and a tour of their distillery for the 6 of us.
 The price was € 17,50 per person and is only offered on Saturdays and Sundays.
 For exact prices and times check here.

 I’ve talked about Wynand Fockink before.
 It’s one of those little gems found on any great list of tasting rooms and historic pubs in Amsterdam.
 It’s also a little bit hard to find, tucked away down a narrow alley.
 But once you find it, you instantly fall in love with the place.
 It exudes a certain unpretentious warmth.
 Obviously, other people have fallen in love with it too – it’s been here since it opened in 1679!!